Granby Bisons

 The Granby Bisons were a Canadian junior ice hockey team based in Granby, Quebec, and played in the Quebec Major Junior Hockey League (QMJHL).
-They team was founded in 1981 in after the team moved from Sorel-Tracy, Quebec, where they had previously been known as the Sorel Éperviers.
+The team was founded in 1981 after they moved from Sorel-Tracy, Quebec, where they had previously been known as the Sorel Éperviers.
 The Bisons played at Arena Leonard Grondin in Granby.
 In 1995 the team was renamed the Granby Prédateurs.
 As of 2019, the team is known as the Cape Breton Eagles.

 Notable former Bisons include Patrick Roy, Pierre Turgeon.

 History

 Georges Larivière was named head coach of the Bisons for the 1985–86 QMJHL season.
 His appointment was described by The Washington Post as "part of a bold experiment for the next two years" and as "part of a research project" for his work at the Université de Montréal.